johnpatrickmorgan/TCACoordinators/README.md

 This allows navigation to be managed with a single piece of state.
 As well as mutating the array directly, there are some useful protocol extensions to allow common interactions such as `state.push(newScreen)`, `state.pop()`, `state.popToRoot()`, or even `state.popTo(/ScreenState.numbersList)`.
 If the user taps or swipes back, or uses the long press gesture to go further back, the navigation state will automatically get updated to reflect the change.

 This approach is flexible: if the flow of screens needs to change, the change can be made easily in one place.
-The screen views themselves no longer need to have any knowledge of any other screens in the navigation flow - they can simply send an action and leave the coordinator to decide whether a new view should be pushed or presented - which makes it easy to re-use them in different contexts.
+The screen views and reducers (along with their state and action types) no longer need to have any knowledge of any other screens in the navigation flow - they can simply send an action and leave the coordinator to decide whether a new view should be pushed or presented - which makes it easy to re-use them in different contexts.

 ## Child Coordinators